TumeniNodes/old-pkarcs-do-not-use/README.md

 Basic options for doors are wood and metal types. (sorry, no glass types, you can add if you like)

-Acacia Wood
+Acacia Wood,
-Apple Wood (typically known as just "wood" in Minetest Game) Aspen Wood
+Apple Wood (typically known as just "wood" in Minetest Game), Aspen Wood,
-Jungle Wood
+Jungle Wood,
-Pine Wood
+Pine Wood,

-Bronze
+Bronze,
-Copper
+Copper,
-Iron
+Iron,
-Steel
+Steel,
 # pkarcs